Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-0-m2.md

 ### Tizen.NET

-Tizen builds a C# application development environment based on .NET Core, an open source .NET platform, for app development productivity.
+Tizen suppports C# development environment based on .NET Core for application development productivity.
-To provide and further refine.
-Offers the latest .NETCore 3.1 and the latest version of cross-platform Xamarin,
+In Tizen 6.0 the latest .NETCore 3.1 and the latest version of cross-platform Xamarin is supported.

-In particular, the application start-up time and memory retention are minimal compared to the previous one by utilizing the biography-based dictionary function, etc.
-Reduction by more than 15%.
-In addition, when developing an app, so that you can check UI changes without additional build modification, XAML Hot Reload beta service is supported.
+There is a advance in the application start-up time and memory usage reduction. and "XAML Hot Reload" beta service is supported as well.

 - **.NET Core** :
 Latest .NET Core 3.1(LTS)